Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Declarations

+\textbf{Data Availability} No datasets were generated during the current study.
+All data used in the experiments is publicly available.

-IO suggested using the nuclear norm in the \citep{bernstein2024oldoptimizernewnorm} framework.
+\textbf{Author Contributions} IO suggested using the nuclear norm in the Bernstein--Newhouse framework~\cite{bernstein2024oldoptimizernewnorm}.
 DM presented the problem at the MIPT optimization course, supervised the project, and helped to revise the manuscript.
-IK suggested using composite norms (though not the ones that induce Fanions, F-Fanions or S-Fanions) and helped to draft and revise the manuscript.
+IK suggested using composite norms (though not the ones that induce Fanions, F-Fanions, or S-Fanions) and helped to draft and revise the manuscript.
 NK suggested the Lanczos algorithm as the most precise means to compute Fanions' updates, conducted experiments to prove this, and wrote \sectionref{sec:matrix-side}.
-AV conducted the finetuning of NanoGPT on Tiny Stories and wrote \sectionref{subsec:finetune}.
-All other work was done by AK: constructing Fanions, F-Fanions, S-Fanions, experimenting on the Linear Least Squares and CIFAR-airbench, pretraining NanoGPT and GPT-2 Medium, and writing the manuscript.
+AV conducted the finetuning of NanoGPT on TinyStories and wrote \sectionref{subsec:finetune}.
+All other work was done by AK: constructing Fanions, F-Fanions, and S-Fanions, conducting experiments on the smooth convex problem and on the CIFAR-10 airbench, pretraining NanoGPT and GPT-2 Medium, and writing the manuscript.